partylikeits1983/miden-tutorials/docs/rust-client/ephemeral_note_how_to.md

 ## What We'll Cover

 - **Introduction to Ephemeral Notes:** Understand what ephemeral notes are and how they differ from standard notes.
-- **Serialization Example:** See how to serialize and deserialize a note to simulate rapid asset transfers.
+- **Serialization Example:** See how to serialize and deserialize a note to demonstrate how notes can be propagated to client instances faster than the blocktime.
 - **Performance Insights:** Observe how ephemeral notes can reduce transaction times dramatically.

 ## Step-by-Step Process